 Few days back, I was attending a job interview.
-It was a technical interview but in between interviewer mystified me with a question – “Manoj, what makes you happy?”
+It was a technical interview.
+During the discussion, interviewer mystified me with a question – “Manoj, what makes you happy?”

-Once I come out from that room, two questions are around me 1) why does somebody want to make me happy?
-2) What makes me happy?
+Once I came out from that room, two questions were around me

-Finding answer for the first question is tricky; it requires inputs from ‘someone’ which is difficult and even if I get answers that might not be true inputs.
-So I’m leaving that question for the time being and will try to find answer for the second question which solely depends on me.
+Finding answer for the first question is tricky; it requires inputs from ‘someone’ which is difficult.
+Even if I get answers, that might not be true inputs.
+So I’m leaving that question for time being and will try to find answer for second question which solely depends on me.

-I’m stuck on a concept called ‘Synthetic Happiness’.
-Yes, it says we can manufacture happiness as we need.
+Google helped me to find a concept called ‘Synthetic Happiness’.
+Yes! it says, we can manufacture happiness as we need.
 Happiness researcher, Daniel Gilbert also says, ‘frequency of your positive experiences is a much better predictor of your happiness than is the intensity of your positive experiences.
 We imagine that one or two big things will have a profound effect.
 But it looks like happiness is the sum of hundreds of small things. ’

 You can read more on this from

-Another site has an elucidation; ‘those who are having lesser complaints are the happiest and thus richest in the world’.
-I like to believe that, it is the only way I could find my name in Forbes magazine’s world’s richest 100 people list.
+Another site has an elucidation; ‘those who are having lesser complaints are happiest and thus richest in the world’.
+I like to believe in that; that is the only way I could find my name in Forbes magazine’s world’s richest 100 people list.
 Don’t know Forbes magazine will accept this definition for ‘richest’ though.